 For more information on Snow Space Salzburg, please visit the official website of Snow Space Salzburg

-Budding freestyle skiers and snowboarders are very well catered for at Grossarl’s small but well-maintained snowpark on the Sonnenbahn slopes just below the Kruezkogel summit; with various kickers plus a nice set of novice-friendly butter-box modules, in flat, rainbow, and wave forms.
+Freestyle enthusiasts, particularly skiers and snowboarders, will find the small but well-maintained snowpark on the Sonnenbahn slopes below the Kruezkogel summit to be a delightful playground.
+It features various kickers and a range of novice-friendly modules, including flat, rainbow, and wave forms.

 There are plenty of mountain bars and restaurants dotted around the slopes.
 Food is exceptional in all three areas with a collection of Ski-Toque huts, mountain restaurants offering signature dishes from top Austrian chefs.